loschorts/swell/README.md

 Swell is a web application meant to combine the functionality of Surfline and Magic Seaweed with the layout and style of AirBnB.

-Swell provides spot-specific forecasts for over 200 sites along the California coast.
+Swell provides surfing forecasts for 300 sites along the California coast.

 **FEATURES**